0-complexity/openvcloud/docs/Installation/Installation.md

 <a id="management-container"></a>
 ## Access the management container

 The management container is used to perform various admin operations on the environment.
-It is based on the same JumpScale 9 image and has the `kubectl` tool installed that is needed to perform various Kubernetes related operations.
+It is based on the management image and has the `kubectl` tool installed that is needed to perform various Kubernetes related operations.

 Accessing the management container can be done using **0-access**.